-The QFG seminar to be held on Friday 16 March will be presented by Dr Maarten Hoogerland, Physics Department, University of Auckland.
+QFG Theme: Dr Maarten Hoogerland, Physics Department, University of Auckland.

 We report on new spectroscopy results on the doubly forbidden triplet to singlet transition frequency in metastable helium, which we find to be 192,510,702,148.72 (0.20) kHz.
 The relative accuracy of 1 x 10-12 of our results represent a factor of 10 improvement to previous work, and is a sensitive test for state-of-the-art atomic structure models, and provides insight in extensions to the Standard Model of Particle Physics.
 To achieve this improved accuracy, we use a new spectroscopy laser system, and a ``magic wavelength'' optical trap to reduce Stark shifts.
 The transition frequency is sensitive to the charge radius of the nucleus of the helium atom, and we re-determine the difference in radius of the 4He and 3He nucleus from our results.
 The wavelength dependence of the AC Stark shift has also allowed us to sensitively determine the magic wavelength.
 Moreover, we use the density dependence of the transition frequency to accurately determine the singlet-triplet scattering length for the first time.

 Friday 9 March

 PSI Theme: Dr Sylwia Kolenderska, Research Fellow, University of Auckland

 Abstract: Dispersion mapping as a simple postprocessing step for standard Fourier domain Optical Coherence Tomography (OCT) data